Hay Para Leer – Crecer Leyendo

 Hay Festival and the Fundación Gabo

 Since 2014 Fundación Gabo and the Hay Festival Cartagena de Indias, as part of an alliance of more than a decade, decidaded to organise, as a tribute to the English writer, the Michael Jacobs Scholarship of travel chronicle, which awards with 7.500 dollars a book or travel article project about Hispanic America or Spain, to be published in Spanish or English.
 Since 2017, the scolarship is supperted by The Michael Jacobs Foundation for Travel Writing.

-In four editions, the Grant has received more than 700 travel book proposals, of which 5 winners have been selected: Álex Ayala (Spain), Federico Bianchini (Argentina), Diego Cobo (Spain) Sabrina Duque (Ecuador) and Ernesto Picco (Argentina).
+In five editions, the Grant has received more than 833 travel book proposals, of which 5 winners have been selected: Álex Ayala (Spain), Federico Bianchini (Argentina), Diego Cobo (Spain) Sabrina Duque (Ecuador) and Ernesto Picco (Argentina).

 Hay International Fellowship: Alys Conran

-Writer, editor and English teacher Dylan Moore from Newport, Wales, has been named recipient of the Cymrawd Rhyngwladol Cymru Greadigol Hay Festival / Hay Festival Creative Wales International Fellowship for 2018-19, a programme in partnership with the Arts Council of Wales that provides an opportunity for a writer from Wales at a significant juncture of their career to participate in Hay Festival editions throughout the year in Wales, Colombia, Spain, Peru and Mexico.
+Alys Conran is the Cymrawd Rhyngwladol Cymru Greadigol Hay Festival / Hay Festival Creative Wales International Fellowship for 2019-20, a programme in partnership with the Arts Council of Wales that provides an opportunity for a writer from Wales at a significant juncture of their career to participate in Hay Festival editions throughout the year in Wales, Colombia, Spain, Peru and Mexico.
+Her first novel Pigeon won the Wales Book ofthe Year Award 2017 and was shortlisted for the International Dylan Thomas Prize.
+It also won the Rhys Davies Trust Fiction Award, The Wales Arts Review People's Choice Award and was longlisted for the Author's Choice First Novel Award.
+Her second novel Dignity will be published in 2019.
+She also publishes poetry, short stories, creative non-fiction, creative essays and literary translations and her work is to be found in numerous magazines and anthologies including Stand and The Manchester Review.

 Hay Festival and the British Council